communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 * Written and verbal skills (English and Romanian);
 * Ability to pitch to media;
 * Creative skills;
-* Aptitude in presentation and public speaking
+* Aptitude in presentation and public speaking;
 * Ability to manage crisis situations;
 * Attention to details;
 * Computer skills using Microsoft Office or other similar software;